 Generally, values of -1, -7, -8 and -9 have not been edited on this file.
-However, this is not true if the pharmacist determined a prescription drug name to be a confidentiality risk.
-In these instances, the corresponding NDC was replaced with -9, and the Multum Lexicon therapeutic class replaced the drug name determined to be a confidentiality risk.
+However, this is not true if a prescription drug name was determined to be a confidentiality risk.
+In these instances, the corresponding NDC was replaced with -9, the Multum Lexicon therapeutic class replaced the drug name determined to be a confidentiality risk, and RXDRGNAM was set to -9.
 The values of -1 and -9 can be edited by analysts by following the skip patterns in the questionnaire.
 The value -14 was a valid value only for the variable representing the year the household member first used the medicine (RXBEGYRX).
 RXBEGYRX = -14 means that when the interviewer asked the respondent the year the household member first started using the medicine, he/she responded that the household member had not yet started using the medicine (See section C, 2.6.2.1).